-Shopping Bag
+Shopping Cart

 Understanding Brass: A guide to its shades and ageing process

-Brass is a versatile and durable material, celebrated for its beautiful range of shades—from rich golden tones to subtle silvers and deep reddish hues.
-As it ages, brass naturally transforms, developing a patina that enhances its depth and character.
-In this guide, we'll explore the various tones and shades of brass, how they evolve, and how to choose the perfect finish for your designs.
+As it ages, brass naturally develops a stunning patina, adding a layer of storied depth and character to your fixtures.
+In this guide, we’ll explore the various tones and shades of this timeless metal, how they evolve over time, and how to choose the perfect finish for your brass lighting and design projects.

 Antique Brass Gooseneck Wall Light